makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/nagvis.rst

 The objects dictionary contains a subdictionary for each type of objects.
 In each subdictionary, subsubdictionaries contains directives for each 'define <type> {}'

 The keys of subsubdictionaries are the values for 'object_id'.
-In order to have unique 'object_id', the values are prefixed with the type of the object
+In order to have unique 'object_id' in cfg file, the keys are prefixed with the type of the object

 The objects dictionary looks like: